liferay/liferay-screens/ios/Documentation/ForgotPasswordWidget.md

 - iOS 7 and above

-## Server configuration
+## Portal configuration

 ### Authentication method
 Note that the authentication method configured in the portal can be different than the used in this widget.
-You may want to allow users to remember their password providing their email address but the authentication method could be based on screen name.
+It's *perfectly fine* to allow users to remember their password providing their email address but configure the authentication method could to use screen name.

 ### Password reset
-Depending on server configuration `Control Panel - Portal Settings - Authentication`, the forgot password features could be enabled or not.
+Depending on portal configuration `Control Panel - Portal Settings - Authentication`, the forgot password feature could be enabled or not.

 ![](Images/password-reset.png)

-- If both options are unchecked, this feature is be disabled.
+- If both options are unchecked, this feature will be disabled.
 - If both options are checked, an email with reset link will be sent
 - If first option is checked and second one is unchecked, an email with new password will be sent.